open-telemetry/opentelemetry.io/content/en/docs/concepts/what-is-opentelemetry.md

 ---

-Microservices architectures have enabled developers to build and release software faster and with greater independence, as they were no longer beholden to the elaborate release processes associated with monolithic architectures.
+Microservices architectures have enabled developers to build and release software faster and with greater independence.
+They are no longer bound to the elaborate release processes associated with monolithic architectures.

 As these now-distributed systems scaled, it became increasingly difficult for